keerlu/notebucket/README.md

-# notebucket
+# Notebucket theme

-Ghost theme for notebook blog
+Small tweaks to the default Dawn theme for Ghost for use on my notebook blog